- Kamya Choudhary

 Contemporary Agriculture and Sustainability: Navigating the Impact of Solar-Powered Irrigation Pumps in Rural India

 My work seeks to analyse the socio-political structures that shape the current widescale shift to state-subsidized solar-powered irrigation pumping systems in India.
 Focusing on groundwater extraction in rural Rajasthan, I study debates surrounding water access and sustainability to demonstrate how policy designs impact interactions between technology, farmers and the environment.

 2016 - present: Ph.D.
 International Development, The University of Edinburgh

 2015 - 2016: MSc International Development, The University of Edinburgh

 2012 - 2015: BA (Hons.)
 Political Science, Lady Shri Ram College, The University of Delhi

 Conference Papers and Presentations:

 Choudhary, K. (2019).
-'Powering Rajasthan: An exploration of the socio-material politics surrounding the solar pump.
-To be presented at 'Energy, Culture and Society in the Global South' conference, The University of Cambridge, UK.
-[Forthcoming]
+Pump It ft.
+Rajasthan: Exploring the Impacts and Sustainability of Solar Irrigation.
+Presented at 'Energy, Culture and Society in the Global South' conference, The University of Cambridge, UK.
+May 2019.